-16. There is no European standard as to the status of the Ombudsman, besides as concerns its independence.
+12. There is no European standard as to the status of the Ombudsman.
 Indeed, there are a variety of ways of establishing such status in Europe.
 However, whatever status the Ombudsman institution is assimilated with - the judiciary or public officials - it is always given an appropriately high rank, which is also reflected in salary levels.
-The issue of setting the ombudsman's remuneration is an issue both of public respect and of independence of the institution.
+The issue of setting